egranato/Twitch-Widgets/README.md

 ## Rubedo Utilities (Python)

-Currently only censors chat and speaks it aloud
+Censors chat and speaks it aloud and plays alert sounds

 ### Setup